unit-mesh/auto-dev/README.md

 Features:

-- Languages support: Java, Kotlin, Python, JavaScript, or others...
+- Languages support: Java, Kotlin, Python, JavaScript or others...
 - Auto development mode.
     - With DevTi Protocol (like `devti://story/github/1102`) will auto generate Model-Controller-Service-Repository code.
     - AutoCRUD mode (Java/Kotlin Language only）.
 Auto generate CRUD code.
     - Auto Testing. create unit test intention, auto run unit test and try to fix test.
-- Smart code completion.
+- Copilot mode
     - Pattern specific.Based on your code context like (Controller, Service `import`), AutoDev will suggest you the best code.
     - Related code.
 Based on recently file changes, AutoDev will call calculate similar chunk to generate best code.
-- Copilot mode
     - AutoDev will help you find bug, explain code, trace exception, generate commits, and more.
 - Chat mode
     - Chat with AI.
-    - Chat with this.
+    - Chat with selection code.
 - Customize.
     - Custom specification of prompt.
     - Custom intention action.
 You can add your own intention action.